-- It is the responsibility of the stevedore company and/or ships representative to organise a meeting involving the duty officer of the ship and the port captain (or equivalent) to draft a loading/stowage plan.
-This plan then has to be followed throughout the loading process. - Before loading, enough driveways and walkways have to be clearly designated and marked, according to the ship's safety requirements. - The ramps and decks must be set in the position proper for loading/unloading and the internal doors must be opened. - Decks and ramps must be freed of all loose equipment.
+- It is the responsibility of the stevedore company and/or ships representative to organise a ramp meeting involving the duty officer of the ship and the port captain (or equivalent) to study a loading/stowage plan.
+This plan then has to be followed throughout the loading process. - Before loading, enough driveways and walkways have to be clearly designated and marked by plastic cones and/or other means, according to the ship's safety requirements. - The ramps and decks must be set in the correct position for loading/unloading and the internal doors must be opened. - Decks and ramps must be freed of all loose equipment.
 Lashings must be secured or stored.
 In no case can the lashings be left hanging from the bulkheads/stanchions without being secured. - Make sure that the vessel is set up appropriately for the cargo.